Background picture

 Common Gear Adjustments

 As you will have seen from the equipment, Celestial/Seraph Firebrand has many variations you can use to adapt to your needs.
 Here is a brief overview of the common Attribute types, Runes, Sigils, and Consumables that are used when gearing Celestial and Seraph variants.
-As mentioned above you can use our gear optimizer to help calculate what gear will be best, but in general, remember you want to aim for 100% Burning duration and at least 69% Quickness duration to allow you to play
+As mentioned above you can use our gear optimizer to help calculate what gear will be best, but in general, remember you want to aim for 100% Burning duration and enough Boon Duration duration to maintain Quickness (although the higher you can get your Concentration and Boon Duration, the easier time you will have maintaining boons)!

 Details